Do Dehydration Reactions Have A Carbocation Intermediate

 Microreactors and Flow Chemistry

 Microreactors and flow chemistry are emerging technologies that offer precise control over reaction conditions.
 In a microreactor, the reaction is carried out in a small channel with dimensions on the micrometer scale.
-This allows for rapid heat transfer and precise control of temperature and reagent concentrations, leading to improved reaction efficiency and selectivity.
+Plus, this allows for rapid heat transfer and precise control of temperature and reagent concentrations, leading to improved reaction efficiency and selectivity.
 Flow chemistry involves pumping the reactants through a reactor in a continuous stream, which can be easily automated and scaled up.

 Tips and Expert Advice